-335-13-301 Purpose and Applicability
+335-13-301 Purpose And Applicability

 335-13-302 Facility Registration

-335-13-303 Facility Design and Operation
+335-13-303 Facility Design And Operation

-335-13-304 Storage and Accumulation Limitations
+335-13-304 Storage And Accumulation Limitations

-335-13-305 Recordkeeping and Reporting Requirements
+335-13-305 Recordkeeping And Reporting Requirements

-335-13-306 Inspection of Facilities
+335-13-306 Inspection Of Facilities

-335-13-307 Closure of Facilities
+335-13-307 Closure Of Facilities

-335-13-3-.01 Purpose and Applicability.
+335-13-3-.01 Purpose And Applicability.

 This regulation establishes the operating standards applicable to Materials Recovery Facilities, Recoverable Materials Processing Facilities, and other facilities that receive, store, process and sale recovered materials that are not used on any on-site, end-use manufacturing process.
 These regulations further establish the minimum reporting and recordkeeping requirements necessary for subject facilities.
-Subject facilities are those that initially obtain recyclable materials which have been removed from the solid waste stream and determined to be recycled by the generator of those materials.
-The requirements of this chapter are not applicable to end-use facilities where recyclable or recovered materials are received by the facility strictly for use in its manufacturing process as a fuel, raw material or as a substitute for a commercial product.
+Subject facilities are those that initially obtain recyclable materials which have been removed from the solid waste stream and determined to be recyclable by the generator of those materials.
+The requirements of this Chapter are not applicable to end-use facilities where recyclable or recovered materials are received by that facility strictly for use in its manufacturing process as a fuel, raw material or as a substitute for a commercial product.